Skip to main content

 Some men have noticed that more intense orgasms can cause more pain following intercourse, due to the perineal muscles, involved in the orgasm.

-Emotional stress and depression
+Emotional Stress and Depression

 They both represent a cause and the consequence of chronic pain and/or tension in the perineum, ending a vicious cycle of “stress – spasm – pain – stress”.
 This situation is exacerbated by long-term and ineffective treatment; inconclusive visits to various doctors; inability to openly share your issues due to the intimacy of the problem, and absence of psychological and emotional care and support.